vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-Agent is still walking through walls, are they getting too close ?

 Add back that an agent should follow a member unless they are in edit mode

 Fix keys that open doors